dialog-semiconductor/py_ble_manager/examples/central/2_central_cli/README.md

 `WRITE 0 13 1234`

 Note the data should be written little endian.
-When the procedure is complete, a message indicationg so will be printed to the terminal:
+When the procedure is complete, a message indicating so will be printed to the terminal:

 ![write](assets/write.png)